Snowboarding in the Ottawa Valley: Cold Mornings, Fresh Powder & Good Coffee

 Every snowboard day starts the same way.

-Layers go on.
-Boards get loaded.
-The truck warms up while frost clings to the windshield.
+Layers go on, boards get loaded, and the truck warms up while frost clings to the windshield.
 Meanwhile, a thermos is filled on the kitchen counter — steam rising against the early morning dark.

 That first sip hits differently on snowboard mornings.

 Ottawa Valley coffee is roasted to meet that cold air head-on.
-Smooth enough to drink black.
-Bold enough to wake you fully.
-Balanced enough to carry you through the first chair.
+It’s smooth enough to drink black, yet bold enough to wake you fully.
+More importantly, it’s balanced enough to carry you through the first chair.

 Because when temperatures sit well below zero, you don’t want complicated — you want dependable.